0x822a5b87/simple-marksweep/README.md

 - `sweep` sweep object not marked
 - `gc` stop the world and running GC
 - `newObject` create a object
-- `pushInt` create a object represent a PRIMITIVE and push it into stack
+- `pushPrimitive` create a object represent a PRIMITIVE and push it into stack
 - `pushReference` create a pair represent a REFERENCE and push it into stack